Lightfoot Introduces Package Of Relief Efforts For Businesses, Protections For Consumers And Workers, 10 P.M. Cutoff For Alcohol Sales At Liquor Stores

 The plan also would expedite licenses for restaurants that open in vacant spaces once occupied by shuttered restaurants.

 Cocktails to go also would become permanently legal for restaurants and bars.
-However, the mayor is also proposing a permanent 10 p.m. curfew on alcohol sales at liquor stores, grocery stores, and convenience stores.MORE NEWS: 22 Chicago Beaches Reopen This Friday
+However, the mayor is also proposing a permanent 10 p.m. curfew on alcohol sales at liquor stores, grocery stores, and convenience stores.MORE NEWS: Drive-Thru Job Fair Being Held In Romeoville Wednesday

 According to the mayor’s office, the package includes: